Is Instagram not fun anymore? Or did TikTok do a better job at targeting the right audience?

 TikTok’s users can create short music videos, usually lip-synching popular songs.

-What made TikTok stand out from the rest of the social media networks was the fact that it helped users explore creativity rather than build connections with other people.
+What made TikTok stand out from the rest of the social media networks was that it helped users explore creativity rather than build connections with other people.
 It’s been a long time since we’ve seen any other app made such a huge social influence on its audience - Snapchat maybe.

 Although initially created in China, TikTok is used by users all over the world.

-By January this year, it was reported that TikTok received over 2 billion downloads on a global scale and it has 689 million active users!
+By January this year, it was reported that TikTok received over 2 billion downloads on a global scale, and it has 689 million active users!
 What was once referred to as the app for youngsters, now has taken over the world and social media experts couldn’t deny its business potential anymore.

 TikTok’s Success Can’t Go Unnoticed By Brands